 The Blepharoplasty Procedure

 Although they are relatively similar, upper and lower eyelid surgery are actually considered two distinct procedures.
 During upper eyelid surgery, tiny incisions are inconspicuously made in the natural folds of the eyelid, and redundant skin and/or fat tissues are excised until the desired result is achieved.
-During lower eyelid surgery, a small incision is discreetly made in the natural crease beneath the lower lashes, and excess fat, skin, and muscle tissues are removed as needed.
+During lower eyelid surgery, incisions are often made on the inside of the eyelid rather than along the eyelash line on the outside of the lid.
+In addition to concealing any potential scarring, making the incision from the inside prevents having to cut through multiple layers of the lower eyelid.
+This is important because there is only a little support structure holding the lower eyelid up, so any pull or downward force applied can distort the lid and affect its positioning.
 If necessary and/or desired, fat can be redispersed throughout the treatment area to aid in the reduction of bulging and/or puffiness, and sagging skin can be tightened to achieve an ideal aesthetic.
 For most patients, the entire blepharoplasty procedure takes approximately one to two hours to complete, but this may vary based on whether surgery was conducted on the upper lid, lower lid, or both.

 Eyelid Surgery Recovery

 Following blepharoplasty, some initial swelling and/or bruising in the eyelid region can typically be expected, though these symptoms should gradually dissipate with time.
 Any potential discomfort can generally be controlled with medication, and the majority of patients are able to return to non-strenuous work and/or daily activities within approximately five to seven days.
 In order to help ensure proper healing, our doctors will apply a lubricating medicinal cream immediately after surgery, and they recommend avoiding any rigorous physical activity for at least several weeks.